The future of finance: Evercore’s vision for transformation and growth in capital markets

 Gabriela Mendoza 0:04:12.0:

 Yes, no, so we’ve already… I’m thinking about the honeycomb that I feel that everybody looks at, but already we’ve implemented various, I would say, honeycombs.
 We have our financial planning honeycomb; we have headcount planning and I actually wanted to touch a little bit about that with some of the challenges that we were formally discussing.
 A lot of that process was rather manual.
-We’d reach out to the businesses, we’d get their ASS, we consolidated, inform our management, hey look, these are the ASS, these are the investment that we want to have.
+We’d reach out to the businesses, we’d get their asks, we consolidated, inform our management, hey look, these are the asks, these are the investment that we want to have.
 For business, these are the corporate investments.
 A lot of that process was manual.
 In Anaplan now, and this is something that is huge for us, but in Anaplan, we have developed in-house a centralized planning process specifically for headcount, but we have compensation metrics as well.
 That really streamlined the data as well as… We were easily able to aggregate on a full…

 Gabriela Mendoza 0:05:25.5: